UKHomeOfficeForms/hof-guide/wiki/HOF_Framework/getting-started.md

 hof is built in [node.js](https://nodejs.org/en/), and so you'll need that installed first.
 At present all versions 4 and above are supported, although it is recommended that you use the [latest LTS version](https://github.com/nodejs/LTS#lts-schedule).

+HOF requires Node.js version 10.22.1 or greater and npm version 6.14.0 or greater.
+While you can use either npm or yarn for package management, the test scripts for hof expect yarn to be available.

-hof also requires npm version 3 or greater, and yarn.
-You can check your installed versions by running `npm -v` and `yarn -v` and update to the latest versions by running `npm install -g npm@latest` and `npm install -g yarn`.
+You can check your installed versions by running `node -v`, `npm -v`, and `yarn -v` and update to the latest versions by running `npm install -g npm@latest` and `npm install -g yarn`.

 To run hof apps locally for development you will either need a local instance of redis running, or docker installed.